VP Orientation & Training

 - How to effectively train faculty in using VPs?

 The reviewed literature is unanimous in the recommendation that faculty development is a crucial factor in a successful curricular implementation of VPs (e.g., [Berman 2009, Haag 2010, Kleinheksel 2017]).
 It is in general true that each curriculum renewal requires faculty development [Kulasegaram 2018], but we can also give more specific reasons to justify that for VP faculty training.
 Contemporary teachers have seen in their lives thousands of lectures, but just a handful of VPs (if any at all) [Posel 2012].
 Sometimes these are not the technical skills that are lacking.
 For instance, Dafli et al. 2019 showed in her study that the majority of surveyed teachers (~80%) felt their IT skills were sufficient to author VPs [Dafli 2019].
 The point is that the teachers should also know the learning activities around the VPs and how to assess and provide the students with feedback based on those activities.
 Teachers sometimes blame the new method for the educational failure, whereas the problem lies in their lack of proficiency in the application of the method [Nordquist 2012].
 Lack of a sufficient number of adequately trained tutors makes many VP implementation scenarios infeasible [Hege 2007].
+Therefore it is very important to support and prepare them for this challenge by providing instructions, necessary additional materials, contact details to a help desk, or a person responsible for technical support.

 Teachers are often reluctant to participate in faculty development activities giving many reasons [Sudacka 2021].
 The success depends on finding a good buy-in for the teachers’ participation [Kulasegaram 2018].
 Top-down methods require that educators feel that their effort in developing their teaching skills will be acknowledged by their supervisors [Posel 2012].
 This can be achieved for instance by awarding them with additional credit points or certificates recognized in their evaluation.
 Faculty can be also motivated by their students who expect their teachers to be familiar with the VPs integrated in the curriculum [Huwendiek 2013] and may express this in negative teacher evaluation.
 Academic teachers are often also researchers, so they expect to be presented with some evidence that the new method works [Nordquist 2012, Posel 2012].
 Finally, it is motivational for teachers to participate in faculty development if the courses are tailored to their individual needs (“learner-centered” faculty development) [Kulasegaram 2018].
+What emerges from our project’s pilots is that ideally this issue is solved on an institutional level.
+We can also share success stories from the students to motivate teachers.
+It is feasible to gather educators that are involved in a particular course where you want to implement VPs and during the introduction meeting give them a short training from the technical and pedagogical possibilities of the tool.

 There is only limited research published so far on how to effectively train faculty in using VPs.
 Teachers are often highly experienced in their medical fields, but when it comes to the use of new educational methods like VPs, they shift from experts to novices which makes them feel insecure [Nordquist 2012].
 Therefore, their clinical experience should be acknowledged in the training and it also helps when the facilitators who conduct faculty development courses are valued in the local setting [Gillham 2015].
 Since teachers are often very busy and complain about lack of time for faculty development, it is recommended to offer them a spectrum of short courses that target particular skills from which they can select those that meet their particular task in the curriculum (e.g. case author, small-group facilitator, assessor).
 This will also give them the possibility to effectively refresh their skills when needed [Kulasegaram 2018].
 Teachers also have their preferences regarding the faculty development method: e.g. some prefer face-to-face workshops close to their workplace, webinars in the evenings, or e-learning modules that need to be accommodated [Kulasegaram 2018].
 An international collaboration of teachers from Scotland and Malawi demonstrated a successful curricular implementation of VPs with faculty development as the key enabling factor [Dewhurst 2009].
 It consisted of a series of three closely supervised workshops in which faculty members first developed VPs in small groups.
 Next, they discussed how to implement those in their teaching.
 Less formal approaches to faculty development involve building communities of practice where the teachers can post messages when instant feedback is needed [Steinert 2021].
+Our project partners also give the teachers a chance to get directly involved in VPs creation, which then makes them feel more confident about using these later on with their students.

 We should always remember that the technology behind VPs is just one of many factors when implementing them in curriculum.
 The success of implementation often hinges on human factors.
 Teachers are the key stakeholders that need to be convinced on the utility of VPs and adequately prepared.
 Faculty development events are a good opportunity to do that.